izzahrahman03/CST435/README.md

 This project evaluates the effectiveness of parallel computing techniques for image filtering and performance evaluation using Python.
 Two parallel programming paradigms are implemented and compared:

 - Multiprocessing using Python’s multiprocessing module
-- Concurrent execution using Python’s concurrent.futures
+- Concurrent execution using Python’s concurrent.futures, including:
+  - ProcessPoolExecutor for process-based parallelism
+  - ThreadPoolExecutor for thread-based parallelism

 A sequential implementation is used as a baseline for performance comparison.
 The primary objective is to analyze how data parallelism improves performance by measuring execution time, speedup and parallel efficiency.